Reply to CAC Message gets posted to forum

 I'm going to try to duplicate this locally and will report back.

-#6 Updated by Raymond Hoh about 2 years ago
+#6 Updated by Raymond Hoh over 2 years ago

 - Status changed from Assigned to Resolved